aherne/php-servlets-api/README.md

 To process file uploaded, two methods were added for developers:

 | Method | Arguments | Returns | Description |
 | --- | --- | --- | --- |
 | move | string $destinaton | boolean | Moves file uploaded to a final location and returns whether or not operation was successful |
 | delete | void | boolean | Deletes file uploaded and returns whether or not operation was successful |

+To understand how uploaded files are processed into this class, check [specifications](#how-are-uploaded-files-processed)!

 ### Class Session

-Class [Lucinda\STDOUT\Session](https://github.com/aherne/php-servlets-api/blob/master/src/Session.php) encapsulates operations to perform with a http session via $\_SESSION superglobal and defines following public methods, all relevant to developers:
+Class [Lucinda\STDOUT\Session](https://github.com/aherne/php-servlets-api/blob/v3.1.0/src/Session.php) encapsulates operations to perform with a http session via $\_SESSION superglobal and defines following public methods, all relevant to developers:

 | Method | Arguments | Returns | Description |
 | --- | --- | --- | --- |